 3. As you look over these materials, highlight words or phrases that are repeated or emphasized.

-What is the best college student resume format?-
+What is the best college student resume format? -

-In nearly all cases, use a Combination (or Hybrid) resume because it’s easiest for admissions officers to learn about your pertinent skills and background.
-It’s also easiest for you to align with your goals.
+In nearly all cases, use a Combination (or Hybrid) resume because it's easiest for admissions officers to learn about your pertinent skills and background.
+It's also simplest for you to align with your goals.

 With the Combination format, you focus on your most relevant skills and experience in your experience section(s) and an intro section.
 (This combination of experience and intro content is where the format gets its name.)
-Your resume intro should usually include a profile summary and key skills section, but you may also add a highlights or awards section.
+Your resume intro should include a profile summary and key skills section, but you may also add a highlights or awards section.
 By carefully choosing the details for these intro sections, you can (a) position yourself for your desired school program and (b) give admissions officers a clear, quick view of what you offer.

 Craft your perfect resume in minutes